SUNDAY PALS

 When we started The Sunday Letter Project, we began to receive the same, regular question: ‘can we find a penpal from within the project?’.

-People could write ‘shop to shop’, with their letters held safely until collection — a modern twist on the old Poste Restante system.
+People can now write ‘shop to shop’, with their letters held safely until collection — a modern twist on the old Poste Restante system.

-Each participating shop would act as a letter holder, keeping letters safe until they were collected by the intended recipient.
-You could post a letter to someone through any shop in the network, and they could collect it from their local one.
+Each participating shop would acts as a ‘Letter-Keeper’ - , keeping letters safe until they are collected by the intended recipient.
+You can post a letter to someone through any shop in the network, and they can collect it from their local one.

 How it works